jhreilly2007/CS615Group8Project/README.md

 #### to start: npm start

 -Backend is working.
 User authentication is working.
 Password is encypted before storing in database.
 Authorization is working using Express-sessions.
 User must be logged in to access task or groups.
 We can change tasks etc and details but structure is in place and working.
--User can add/ delete and edit all task params not just tot just title.
-Tasks are showing on the website to authorized users.
+-User can add/ delete and edit all task params not just title.
+Tasks are showing on the website to any logged in user.

--user can upload a file and retrieve it. (need to do a bit more work on the client side for file retrieval but the functionality s working on the backend)
+-user can upload a file and retrieve it. (need to do a bit more work on the client side for file retrieval but the functionality is working on the server side)

 ### Goals of the project:
 Develop a data-model (realisable in JSON), together with an accompanying RESTful API for the collaborative management of tasks.